Proof-theoretic dilator and intermediate pointclasses: Beta -logic

 Conversely, if $N$ is a Girard-styled $\sfbeta$-model for $\RCA^\sfbeta_0$, then it is a $\Pi^1_1$-correct $\omega$-model: $\RCA_0$ proves $\bbN$ with the usual order is a well-order, so $\bbN^M$ is isomorphic to a well-order.
 Since $\RCA_0$ also proves $\bbN$ has no limit point, the same also holds for $\bbN^M$, which implies $\bbN^M\cong M$.
 It is clear that for a recursive linear order $\alpha$ if $M\vDash\WO(\alpha)$, then $\alpha$ is a well-order.
 Thus by the Kleene normal form theorem, $M$ is $\Pi^1_1$-correct. \end{example}

-So far we have defined the semantics for a $\sfbeta$-logic.
+So far, we have defined the semantics for a $\sfbeta$-logic.
 Then what is the syntax of $\sfbeta$-logic?
-First, let us define the first-order for $\sfbeta$-logic and the notion of $\alpha$-proof for a fixed well-order $\alpha$: \begin{definition} Let $\calL$ be a $\sfbeta$-language and $\alpha$ be a well-order.
+In an earlier version of the draft, we followed Girard's sequent-calculus definition \cite[Definition 10.1.6]{Girard1982Logical2}.
+In this version, we will employ Tait calculus.
+We introduce the syntax of $\sfbeta$-logic for a fixed well-order $\alpha$, then introduce how they are functorially combined. \begin{definition} Let $\calL$ be a $\sfbeta$-language and $\alpha$ be a well-order.
 The language $\calL[\alpha]$ is obtained from $\calL$ by adding constants $\overline{\xi}$ of type $\Ord$ for $\xi\in\alpha$.
-The new language is not technically a $\sfbeta$-language since it has constant symbols of type $\Ord$, and we now do not allow free variables of type $\Ord$.
+The new language is not technically a $\sfbeta$-language since it has constant symbols of type $\Ord$, and we do not allow free variables of type $\Ord$.
+Since we will work with Tait Calculus, we introduce negated atomic formulas in $\calL$ as new atomic symbols.

-The sequent calculus $\LK_\alpha$ is defined as follows: The sequents are made of formulas of $\calL[\alpha]$, and we have the following axioms and inference rules, where $\tau$ is a type other than $\Ord$, and $\dagger$ notifies which formula is changed by the rule, which is not part of the syntax of the $\sfbeta$-logic:
+The Tait calculus $\LK_\alpha$ is defined as follows: The sequents are made of formulas of $\calL[\alpha]$, and we have the following axioms and inference rules, where $\tau$ is a type other than $\Ord$.

-In the starred rules, the \emph{eigenvariable} $x$ which applies the rule must not appear free in $\Gamma,\Delta$.
-Following the standard terminology, we use double lines not to write structural rules WL, WR, EL, ER, CL, and CR.
-We call a proof tree generated by the previous rules an \emph{$\alpha$-preproof}.
-If an $\alpha$-preproof has no infinite branch, then we call the $\alpha$-preproof an \emph{$\alpha$-proof}. \end{definition} We have only defined $\sfbeta$-proof system $\LK_\alpha$ for predicate logic, but we will see a modification of $\LK$ by adding additional rules (like, $\omega$-rules or rules for an inductive definition for a fixed arithmetical positive operator) into $\LK_\alpha$.